-The Hexathlon, for under 15 girls, comprises of six events and is a competition against oneself and the scoring tables with the aim to score more points than the other competitors.
-It is a test of mind and body; challenging the person's character, attitude and determination and their physical abilities.
+The Hexathlon, for under 15 girls, comprises six events and is a competition against oneself and the scoring tables to score more points than the other competitors.
+It is a test of mind and body; challenging the person's character, attitude and determination and physical abilities.

 The Hexathlon consists of six events which are held over two days:

-When training for combined events, athletes will work on techniques and conditioning, during which each event sets its own major physical demands.
+When training for combined events, athletes will work on techniques and conditioning, during which each event sets its major physical demands.

 The events in the Hexathlon and their key physical demands are detailed in the following table:

-Speed and strength (power) are of vital importance, and so it seems reasonable to conclude that a successful combined eventer must be fast and strong.
+Speed and strength (power) are of vital importance.
+So it seems reasonable to conclude that a successfully combined eventer must be fast and robust.
 The predominant requirements of the pentathlete are mobility, skill, speed and explosive strength.

-The long-term planning of combined events includes the planning of technique and strength conditioning.
+The long-term planning of combined events includes the plan of technique and strength conditioning.
 This concept is true for athletes of all ages - whereby technique is dovetailed with conditioning, but to varying degrees depending on ages.

 For younger athletes (13 to 15) during the years of early training, athletes should work on the simple disciplines, ones that are more 'natural' to learn, such as sprinting, hurdling, long jump and high jump.

 Later training (15 to 18 years) should include more complex events such as shot and javelin events that are more demanding.

-Conditioning should take the form of, primarily, body weight circuits and running, bearing in mind young athletes will be developing a fair amount of strength, agility and endurance simply by practising the events themselves.
+Conditioning should take the form of, primarily, bodyweight circuits and running, bearing in mind young athletes will be developing a fair amount of strength, agility and endurance by practising the events themselves.

 The Early Years

 A training regime for a novice multi-eventer might be two technical sessions and a running session on every training night/day e.g.

 Running sessions are based on 400 metres training but much less volume and athlete-specific.

 The fun begins as a coach, and athletes must start fitting in basic weights, strength, mobility, conditioning, GCSE exams, A levels, and girlfriends! etc.